 Figure 17.
-The RP phenotype in the p.P216S PRPH2 gene mutation.
-The ocular fundus had pigmented spiculae (A, B); the SD-OCT images (C, D) and autofluorescent images show atrophic macular areas of the LE () and RE () at the age of 48 years increased 19 years later in the RE (G).
+The RP phenotype in the p.Pro216Ser PRPH2 gene mutation from F7-III-1.
+The ocular fundus had pigmented spiculae in the periphery (A, B); the SD-OCT images (C, D) and autofluorescent images show atrophic macular areas of the LE (E) and RE (F) at the age of 48 years that increased 19 years later in the RE (G) being the photopic ffERG unrecordable at this moment.

 Family 8 included the isolated case of a 34-year-old man (Figure 18) who reported metamorphopsia and central visual loss.
 He had no family history of ocular disease (Figure 19).
 The ocular fundus showed a subfoveal yellowish deposit that suggested AVMD (Figure 11).
 The VF and ffERG were normal.